egons00/egons00/README.md

 - 👋 Hi, I’m Egons
-- 👀 I’m interested in Data Analytics, Fintech and Fraud Analysis
+- 👀 I’m interested in Data Analytics, Engineering, Fintech and Fraud Analysis
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on analytics
+- 💞️ I’m looking to collaborate on engineering
 - 📫 How to reach me - egons.spalans@gmail.com

 <!---